-- 1. business, which builds on a core of courses and is completed with an emphasis in accounting, business analysis and analytics, finance, human resource management, innovation and entrepreneurship, international and marketing
+- 1. business, which builds on a core of courses and is completed with an emphasis in marketing, international business, innovation and business analysis and analytics, entrepreneurship, human resources management, finance, or accounting;

 - 2. accounting and finance;

 - 3. economics and finance; and

 - 4. economics.